30 years of child rights: Historic gains and undeniable achievements, but little progress for the world’s poorest children - UNICEF

 Urgent action and a recommitment to child rights needed to address age-old and emerging threats

-Juba, South Sudan, 18 November 2019 – There have been historic gains overall for the world’s children since the Convention on the Rights of the Child (CRC) was adopted 30 years ago.
+NEW YORK, 18 November 2019 – There have been historic gains overall for the world’s children since the Convention on the Rights of the Child was adopted 30 years ago.
 However, many of the poorest children are yet to feel the impact, according to The Convention on the Rights of the Child at a Crossroads, a new report released today.
-Children in South Sudan are some of the most disadvantaged in the world and who are yet to see their rights fulfilled.

 “There have been impressive gains for children over the past three decades, as more and more are living longer, better and healthier lives.
 However, the odds continue to be stacked against the poorest and most vulnerable,” said UNICEF Executive Director Henrietta Fore.
 “In addition to the persistent challenges of health, nutrition and education, children today have to contend with new threats like climate change, online abuse and cyberbullying.
 Only with innovation, new technologies, political will and increased resources will we help translate the vision of the Convention on the Rights of the Child into a reality for all children everywhere.”